 If it doesn’t, throw a blanket over it and carry it outside.
 If this strategy doesn’t appeal to you, call a wildlife removal company while the squirrel is still inside of the chimney.

-It’s much easier to call an affordable squirrel removal company then risk wasting time with DIY tip & tricks that might not even work.
+It’s much easier to call an affordable squirrel removal company or an affordable raccoon removal company then risk wasting time with DIY tip & tricks that might not even work.
 You’ll get a guarantee with your squirrel control professional to get the squirrel out plus your chimney will be capped as part of the process.

 What to Do If You Find Baby Squirrels in Your Attic?

 As a homeowner, you might have more than one experience with wild animals entering your yard or home.

 In most cases, this type of problem involves adult wildlife that happen to be looking for a place to build a nest for their young.
 On occasion, homeowners discover a nest of baby squirrels in the chimney, or in the garage.
 What should you do if you find a nest of unattended babies?